 This story follows an 11-hour foraging journey that passes from desert to mountains and covers 500 years of history to theorize the emergence of a new cuisine in Arizona.

-(This story has been nominated for a 2019 AFJ award in feature writing.)
+(This story has been nominated for a 2019 AFJ award in feature writing, and won a second place in the 2019 Society for Features Journalism awards.)

 This exploration of pizza goes 12,000 years deep, focusing on a rising talent (Myke Olsen) and a world grandmaster (Chris Bianco).